jon-weareocta/LinkedIn-Connection-Manager/README.md

 ### Collecting Connections

-1. Set the "Max links to collect per profile" in the Settings section.
+1. Configure the collection settings in the Settings section.
 2. Click the "Collect Links" button to start the process.
 3. Monitor the Status Log for progress updates.

 ### Creating Message Templates

-1. Select a predefined template or choose "Custom Template" from the dropdown.
+1. Select a template (Message 1-5) from the dropdown.
 2. Edit the message in the text area, using available placeholders for personalization.
 3. Click "Save Message" to store your template.